ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 ```
 for a single check on wgc2

 currently this will splash some output on the screen from its checks.
 I will look into improving it's output in the future.
+Check router syslog for any script outputs.
+But if all checks pass it will not output anything to syslog.

 the idea is that the script should be run periodically on the router, using cron, like:
 ```sh